piku235/JungiThemeBundle/Resources/doc/index.md

 ### Installation

-To use the bundle in your symfony project [go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/installation.md).
+To start using the bundle in your symfony project [go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/installation.md).

 ### Configuration

-To set up the bundle just like you want [go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/configuration.md).
+If you wish to know more about the bundle configuration [click here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/configuration.md).

 Basics
 ------